Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: and Non-Leptonic and Semi-Leptonic Decays

 I have presented these results in a parallel session at the joined Photon-Lepton and European Physical Society Meeting that in 1991 took place in Geneva, Switzerland \cite{Buras:1991vc}.
 Rather disappointigly only few of my colleagues appreciated these results.
 In particular Eduardo de Rafael thought it was an overkill in view of the uncertainties in the hadronic matrix elements of the operators in question.
 Eduardo got interested in our work only ten years later, when he wanted to know more about the role of evanescent operators and Fierz relations in our calculations that he and his collaborators wanted to combine with their calculations of hadronic matrix elements within the large N approach.

-Also to my great surprise there was essentially no reaction from Guido Martinelli.
+Also to my great surprise and true disappointment, there was essentially no reaction from Guido Martinelli.
 He only informed me that his PhD students are working on this project as well and that in order to complete the project one needs the hadronic matrix elements of QCD penguin operators.
-In fact in 1991 I knew these matrix elements in the context of $1/N$ expansion developed with Bardeen and G\`erard several years earlier but Guido meant here the ones obtained by lattice methods.
-Unfortunately Guido's dream to achieve the latter result did not materialize until today.
-Hopefully in this decade we will know whether lattice results for the QCD-penguin hadronic parameter $B_6$ will be very close to large-N values as it turned out to be the case of $\hat B_K$ relevant for the CP-violating parameter $\varepsilon_K$ in $K_L\to\pi\pi$ \cite{Antonio:2007pb}.
+In fact in 1991 I knew these matrix elements in the context of the Dual QCD approach developed in collaboration with Bardeen and G\'erard several years earlier, but Guido meant here the ones obtained by lattice QCD methods.
+Unfortunately Guido's dream to achieve the latter result did not materialize until 2020, but the uncertainties in the 2020 lattice result are so large that we still do not know whether the QCD-penguin hadronic parameter $B_6$ agrees with the one obtained in the Dual QCD approach earlier.
+But I am rather confident that this will turn out to be the case, similar to $\hat B_K$ relevant for the CP-violating parameter $\varepsilon_K$ in $K_L\to\pi\pi$ and the electroweak penguin parameter $B_8$ entering $\epe$.
+I will write more about it at the end of this review.

 As far as QCD penguins are concerned the first NLO analysis of penguin induced $B$-decays and the related CP-asymmetries using our two-loop results has been performed by my student, Robert Fleischer, in the Summer of 1992 \cite{Fleischer:1992gp}.
 Robert combined his one-loop calculations of matrix elements with the two-loop anomalous dimensions discussed above and demonstrated the scheme independence of the final result.
 It was his Diploma thesis.
-During his Phd studies Robert fall in love with electroweak penguins and investigated their role in non-leptonic decays.
+During his Phd studies Robert fell in love with electroweak penguins and investigated their role in non-leptonic decays.
 Therefore he did not have time to participate in the subsequent papers on NLO QCD corrections to weak decays except for his second paper in \cite{Fleischer:1992gp} which is a proof of his new interests in 1994.